Ugo Fantozzi: The character

 Fantozzi, despite the harassment, has as his only acquaintances his colleagues from the Megaditta ("Mega-Company"), whom he also frequents outside working hours.
 He takes time off with them, celebrates the New Year with them by participating in a party set up in a squalid basement in which a cheating orchestra conductor keeps the clocks moving forward and anticipates the celebration to be able to go and play at two parties, goes with them on itinerant trips in improvised campers, in improbable bicycle races, in football matches on muddy fields in the suburbs or in pathetic tennis matches, such as the one at six in the morning on a Sunday with a late-autumn character with the accountant Filini, who is in fact his best friend, and with whom he also has an adventure by clumsy campers on the lake.
 Worthy of mention, among the other colleagues of the "Megaditta", is the surveyor Calboni, careerist and pimp towards his superiors, as well as unrepentant womanizer of the group.

-Fantozzi always suffers harassment and mistreatment from work colleagues and his superiors without ever complaining.
+Fantozzi always suffers harassment and mistreatment from colleagues and his superiors without ever complaining.
 However, in some rare cases he assumes attitudes of open rebellion, as in the film Fantozzi, when he breaks a glass of the Megaditta with a stone, or as in Il secondo tragico Fantozzi when he attacks Professor Riccardelli.

 Fantozzi's bad luck shows up even after he passes away (in the movie Fantozzi in paradiso), as on the way to paradise, the divine airplane carrying him is hijacked by Buddhist terrorists seeking revenge for terrorism against them before death.
-In front of Buddha, who comically decides using a wheel of fortune (which leads Fantozzi to refer to him as "Mike"), he is convicted to living his whole previous life once again.
+In front of Buddha, who comically decides using a wheel of fortune (which leads Fantozzi to refer to him as "Mike"), he is sentenced to living his whole previous life once again.